 Sometimes, there could be an issue with the video instead of the media player.
 In this case, you can try to resolve these playback errors first.

 If the video has been corrupt or severely damaged, it can also lead to this common error.

 Besides that, there could be an issue with the firmware or your system files.
 For instance, the accumulation of temporary data can be one of the reasons for the 0xc1010103 error.

 To diagnose the issue, you can try playing any other video file on your media player.
 This will help you identify whether the problem is with your video file or the media player.

 As you can see, there could be different reasons and triggers for getting the 0xc1010103 error in Windows.
 To fix this video error, you can consider following these suggestions, depending on what caused it.

-Microsoft understands that its users can encounter various video playback errors, caused due to different reasons.
-To help them resolve them, Windows has come up with an inbuilt video troubleshooter that you can use.
+Microsoft understands that its users can encounter various video playback errors caused due to different reasons.
+Windows has come up with an inbuilt video troubleshooter that you can use to help them resolve them.
 Here's how you can use Windows troubleshooter to fix error 0xc1010103 on its own.

 1. To launch the troubleshooter, you can go to Windows Settings from its Start Menu at first.

 2. As the Windows Settings would be opened, go to the "Troubleshoot" feature from the sidebar.

 3. From the provided options on the right, click on the "Run the troubleshooter" button under the Video Playback field.